-g2.2) Agent
+e2.2) Agent

-RBC Investor Services Bank S.A. has been appointed agent for securities financing transactions.
+RBC Investor Services Trust has been appointed agent for securities financing transactions.
 The agent is responsible for the operational aspects of the loan, the recovery of the security and the distribution of income to the sub-funds.
 In addition, the agent ensures that the amount of the collateral is adequate after the valuation discount and is in accordance with the admissibility criteria.

-g3) Securities lending may not result in a change in the investment objective, nor may it entail substantial additional risks as compared with the original risk strategy.
+e3) Securities lending may not result in a change in the investment objective, nor may it entail substantial additional risks as compared with the original risk strategy.

-Swisscanto Asset Management International S.A.
-31/42 The risks to which securities lending exposes a sub-fund shall be appropriately addressed by the risk management procedure.
-A detailed overview of the risks can be found in section 1.6.8 "Risks associated with securities lending" of this Sales Prospectus.
+The risks to which securities lending exposes a subfund shall be appropriately addressed by the risk management procedure.
+A detailed overview of the risks can be found in section 1.6.7 "Risks associated with securities lending" of this Sales Prospectus.

-- g4) The Management Company will not accrue any income from securities lending transactions.
+e4) The Management Company will not accrue any income from securities lending transactions.
 All proceeds from securities lending shall be credited to the sub-fund involved in this securities lending less the fee paid to the agent for its securities lending services.

-91% of the gross income generated by the securities financing business goes into the fund assets.
-The agent receives the remaining 9%. - g5) All securities transferred under a securities lending transaction may be transferred back at any time and all securities lending agreements may be terminated at any time.
-Securities lending transactions shall be factored into the risk management procedure for liquidity risks in order to ensure that a sub-fund can meet its redemption obligations at all times. - g6) Exceptionally, as high as 60% of the assets of a sub-fund may be used for securities lending, depending on the respective market conditions, the objective of efficient portfolio management and in the interests of investors.
-It is expected that up to 15% of the assets of each sub-fund may be used for this purpose.
+91% of the total gross income generated by the securities financing business goes into the Fund assets.
+The agent receives the remaining 9%.

+e5) All securities transferred under a securities lending transaction may be transferred back at any time and all securities lending agreements may be terminated at any time.
+Securities lending transactions shall be factored into the risk management procedure for liquidity risks in order to ensure that a sub-fund can meet its redemption obligations at all times.

+e6) up to 80% of the assets of a sub-fund may be used for securities lending, depending on the respective market conditions, the objective of efficient portfolio management and in the interests of investors.
+It is expected that up to 20% of the assets of each sub-fund may be used for this purpose.
 The actual value of the securities lending invested in the Fund's assets can be found in the latest annual report (or semi-annual report).

-h) Collateral management
+f) Collateral management